Skip to main content

 • The accompanying .mtl material file

-• A text editor (Notepad, TextEdit, VS Code, or similar)
+• A text editor such as Notepad, TextEdit, VS Code, or similar

-1. Find the .mtl file that corresponds to your 3D object.
-This file is typically stored in the same folder as your .obj file and shares a similar name.
+Locate the .mtl file that corresponds to your 3D model.
+It is typically stored in the same folder as your .obj file and shares a similar name.

-2. Use any text editor to open the .mtl file.
-The file will contain material definitions that look something like this:
+Open the .mtl file in any text editor.
+The file will contain one or more material definitions that look something like this:

 newmtl material_name